What do software engineers actually do?

 People without engineering backgrounds are often a bit mystified by what engineers actually do.
-What are those coders talking about and why is it taking so long?
-As a software engineer, I've encountered this attitude pretty frequently.
+What are those coders talking about and what do they work on all day?
+As a software engineer, I've encountered this attitude occasionally.

-So here's a primer for non-engineers about some things web application engineers typically do, and why projects can take a long time, and what engineers care about.
+So here's a primer for non-engineers about some things certain web application engineers typically do, and what engineers care about.

 1. Design.
 Good engineering is about good design.
 Engineers have to figure out how to structure their programs.
 You can spend hours, days, or weeks doing this--depending on the scope of the project.
 For a fairly complex application, I'll probably restructure my program a few times.
 For example, when programming, you can make classes representing different kinds of objects.
 Classes can have child classes that inherit their properties.
 Imagine a clothing store application: you might have a class of Apparel, with child classes of Shirts and Pants.
 Or maybe you structure it another way.
 That's a simple example; the design decisions get more complex, and engineers have to figure out the optimal way to architect their program.
 (That's why we're sometimes so frustrated when plans or functionality changes midway through a project.)
 Certain programming languages or programming frameworks might come with limitations, and these need to be worked around.